dcurto95/Airbnb-price-prediction/README.txt

  All the needed .csv files will be provided so you don't have to create them again.
 They will all be located in the "data" directory.

+ Also, at the "src/src_fuzzy" folder, we can see the MATLAB files used to generate the fuzzy dataset from the "AB_NYC_2019_cleaned.csv".
+As you can see, there are two files:

+ - "*.fis" which is the fuzzy expert system.
+ - "*.m" is a MATLAB script which opens the previously mentioned .csv, imports it into the fuzzy system, calculates the output for the 3 given inputs and then creates the "AB_NYC_2019_fuzzy.csv" file.